 Quartile rankings are derived for each journal in each of its subject categories according to which quartile of the IF distribution the journal occupies for that subject category.

-Quartiles are useful when applying for grants and assessment such as (National Agency for Quality Assessment and Accreditation of Spain, ANECA) or (Catalan University Quality Assurance Agency, AQU Catalonia)
+Quartiles are useful when applying for grants and assessment such as (National Agency for Quality Assessment and Accreditation of Spain, ANECA) or (Catalan University Quality Assurance Agency, AQU Catalonia).
+Quartiles are also useful when deciding best journals to publish.

 The Journal Impact Factor is the average number of times articles from the journal published in the past two years have been cited in the JCR year.